avaframe/AvaFrame/docs/develop.rst

   reading the source code.
 Old code is available in the source history if it is needed.

+AF-STYLE-5: Use spaces for indentation
+  Use 4 spaces as indentation throughout the python code.

 --------------------------

 Our suggested git workflow